cfaulkner985/hollywood-reviews/README.md

 ## Deployment
 This project was developed using the GitPod (https://gitpod.io/) and was committed to git and pushed to GitHub using the built in function within GitPod.
 In GitHub the repository is cfaulkner985/Hollywood-reviews (https://github.com/cfaulkner985/hollywood-reviews).
 Below is the way to deploy the files to Heroku:
-1. From by GitPod terminal I log into my Heroku account by typing in 'heroku login' and press return
+1. From by GitPod terminal I log into my Heroku account by typing in 'heroku login' and press return .
-2. I then press any key on the keyboard to continue and it will log me into my heroku account
+2. I then press any key on the keyboard to continue and it will log me into my heroku account.
-3. Also from the GitPod terminal I push the files to Heroku by typing in 'git push heroku master'
+3. Also from the GitPod terminal I push the files to Heroku by typing in 'git push heroku master'.
-4. From heroku I click on my project which is 'hollywood reviews'
+4. From heroku I click on my project which is 'hollywood reviews'.
-5. I then click on Deploy which is a tab along the top
+5. I then click on Deploy which is a tab along the top.
 6. From this page I scroll down to the bottom and click on 'Deploy Branch' and make sure 'master' is selected.
-7. After this is then lets me know it is seccessfully deployed and can be found at 'https://hollywood-reviews.herokuapp.com/'
+7. After this is then lets me know it is seccessfully deployed and can be found at (https://hollywood-reviews.herokuapp.com/).

 ## How to run this project locally
 1. To locally start all of the process types that are defined in your Procfile:
 2. I type in 'heroku local' into the terminal (heroku local is a shorter alternative to heroku local:start which does the same thing.)
-3. To locally start I then type in 'heroku local web'
+3. To locally start I then type in 'heroku local web'.
 4. I can now the app locally.
+The link for the local site is (https://8080-e3b87783-680f-43b3-9691-a01d96db15f0.ws-eu01.gitpod.io/).
 5. I then press Ctrl+C to shut it down when I am done.

 ## Credits